pixelkat5/Fonts-of-the-web-3/README.md

 So because of the amount of fonts/font folders in the main font folder, the folders have been truncated.
 Sadly I dont know of a way around this.

+Due to the 1000 file (listed) limit on viewing files via the website, use the search feature to find what you're looking for.
+The keybind should be / (slash)

 <br><br>

 |           ***ATLUS C, Source unknown***         |       ***MyFonts (Monotype c)***                |                  ***Notes***     |